SANJAY-N0/sheet-shot/README.md

 ---

 ## 🚨 Common Issues

+Even when everything is set up correctly, small mismatches between the Extension ID and OAuth credentials can cause silent failures.
+Use these targeted fixes to resolve the most frequent problems quickly.

 ### ❌ "OAuth Client ID not found" or blank popup
 - Make sure you replaced `OAUTH_CLIENT_ID` in `popup.js` with your real Client ID